UAce/UAce.github.io/_posts/2021-02-25-dockerfile-difference-between-entrypoint-and-cmd.md

 author: Yu-Yueh Liu
 ---
 <p>
-    I have been working with Docker for over a year now but there are still a lot of things that I do not understand about, and things that I thought I knew but were wrong such as the difference between ENTRYPOINT and CMD instructions in a Dockerfile.
+    I have been working with Docker for over a year now but there are still a lot of things that I do not understand, and things that I thought I knew but were wrong such as the difference between ENTRYPOINT and CMD instructions in Dockerfiles.
 </p>

 <p>